SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 **Basic Steps**

-1. Select one or more region objects in an editable layer, and then select "Donut and Island Polygon" on "Region Operation" of "Object Operation" menu.
+1. Select one or more region objects in an editable layer, and then select click "Object Operations" > "Object Editing" gallery > "Object Operation" group > "Donut and Island Polygons".
 2. Set property information of result object in the pop-up dialog box, you can reference "**Union**" for detail instruction.
 3. Click OK button to perform the operation.

 　　![](img/Hole.png)

-### Ungroup
+### Split

-　　Ungroup one or more compound objects into simple or compound objects.
+　　Split one or more compound objects into simple or compound objects.

-- The ungroup function applies to line layers, region layers and CAD layers.
+- The Split function applies to line layers, region layers and CAD layers.
-- It can only be performed for complex or compound objects; simple objects cannot be ungrouped.
+- It can only be performed for complex or compound objects; simple objects cannot be split.
 - For complex objects (the object that contains multiple sub objects) ungrouping, all generated single objects are simple objects.
 For compound objects, after multiple single objects are generated, if there is still any compound object exists among these result single objects, you can continue perform the ungroup operation until all result objects become simple objects.
 The figure below shows a hole polygon.
 After performing the ungroup operation two single objects are generated:
 - In the attribute information of the newly generated object, values of the SmUserID field and non-system field will keep that of the original object, and the other system field values are assigned by the system.

 Basic Steps:

 1. In an editable layer, select one or more complex objects or compound objects.
-2. Select "Ungroup" on "Region Operation" of "Object Operation" menu or right-click and select "Ungroup" to perform the operation.
+2. Click "Object Operations" > "Object Editing" gallery > "Object Operation" group > "Ungroup" to perform the operation.
 3. If there is still any compound object exists among the ungrouped resulting objects, you can continue perform the ungroup operation until all result objects become simple objects.
 As shown below:

 　　![](img/Apart.png)